 Prior to joining the firm, Mr. Wilson was an associate at Simpson Thacher and Bartlett LLP.
 He has also worked at Tory Tory DesLauriers & Binnington in Toronto, at the World Health Organization in Geneva, and at Profamilia Legal Services in Bogota.
 Mr. Wilson clerked for the Honorable Harold A. Ackerman, in the District of New Jersey.

-- Dismissal and successful appellate affirmance of class actions on behalf of New York Taxi fleet owners for purported violations of the Taxi and Limousine Commission Rules and related contract claims.
+- Dismissal and successful appellate affirmance of commercial class actions on behalf of New York Taxi fleet owners for purported violations of the Taxi and Limousine Commission Rules and related contract claims.

 - Summary judgment on behalf of newspaper publisher against purported competitor for claims including civil RICO, the Lanham Act, and the Sherman Act.